Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 The decision of the Court of Cassation clarifies several fundamental aspects:

-• The ten-year prescription period applies to all administrative monetary sanctions unless otherwise provided by specific laws.
+• The ten-year statute of limitations applies to all pecuniary administrative sanctions, unless otherwise provided by specific laws.

-• The finalization of the judgment confirming the liquidation notice represents the starting point for the beginning of the prescription.
+• The final and unappealable nature of the judgment confirming the liquidation notice marks the starting point for the commencement of the statute of limitations.

-• The taxpayer's knowledge of the payment notice will play a crucial role in determining the actual passage of the prescription term.
+• The taxpayer's knowledge of the payment notice will play a crucial role in determining the actual running of the statute of limitations period.

-Such clarifications are essential for taxpayers, as they help them better understand their rights and obligations concerning administrative sanctions.
-Additionally, they provide a more transparent regulatory framework for managing disputes with the Financial Administration.
+These clarifications are essential for taxpayers, as they allow for a better understanding of their rights and obligations concerning administrative sanctions.
+Furthermore, they offer a more transparent regulatory framework for managing disputes with the Tax Administration.

 Conclusions

-In conclusion, judgment No. 9431 of 2024 represents an important step forward in defining the rights of taxpayers regarding administrative sanctions.
-The clarity concerning the ten-year prescription period, supported by Art.
-2953 of the Civil Code, offers greater protection to citizens, making the relationship with the Financial Administration more transparent.
-It remains essential for taxpayers to be informed and aware of these rights in order to act promptly and protect their positions.
+In conclusion, Judgment No. 9431 of 2024 represents a significant step forward in defining taxpayers' rights regarding administrative sanctions.
+The clarity regarding the ten-year statute of limitations, supported by Article 2953 of the Civil Code, provides greater protection to citizens, making the relationship with the Tax Administration more transparent.
+It remains crucial for taxpayers to be informed and aware of these rights in order to act promptly and protect their positions.

 Bianucci Law Firm